 – Unlimited free delivery, including in-store prices as fast as same-day on more than 160,000 items from tech and toys to household essentials and groceries.
 This service was previously known as Delivery Unlimited – a subscription service that allowed customers to place an unlimited number of deliveries for a low, flat yearly or monthly fee.
 Delivery Unlimited subscribers have automatically become Walmart Plus members.

 – Subscribers will be able to unlock Scan & Go in the Walmart app, a faster way to shop in-store.
 Using the app, customers can scan their items as they shop and pay using Walmart Pay for a quick, easy, touch-free payment experience.

 – Fuel discounts: members can fill up and save up to five cents a gallon at nearly 2,000 Walmart, Murphy USA and Murphy Express fuel stations.
-Walmart says Sam’s Club fuel stations will soon be added to this lineup, too.
+Sam’s Club fuel centers also offer member pricing for Walmart+ members.

 These benefits come in addition to existing customer options such as Walmart’s free curbside pickup, next-day delivery and two-day delivery.
-Naturally, Walmart says it will continue to offer delivery options with a per-delivery transaction fee so that customers can choose the service that’s best for them.
+Naturally, Walmart continues to offer delivery options with a per-delivery transaction fee so that customers can choose the service that’s best for them.